Monday, April 27, 2026

 by Armando Gemini, roving hybrid reporter

-THE BIG PICTURE: The Downed Eagle & The "Stone Age" Threat
+THE BIG PICTURE: The Hormuz "Reopening" & The Blockade Paradox

 THE PERSIAN SPRING TRACKER